RankRecon User Guide

 info

-Error reports include only the error type and domain name.
-No page paths, search queries, or personal data are collected.
+Only the error type and domain name are collected.
+No page paths, search queries, or personal data.
 See our Privacy Policy for details.

 Custom SERP Selector